 The solar dipole amplitudes of Planck Collaboration Int.
 XLVI (2016) Table 2, are drifting away from the amplitude measured at 100 and 143 GHz both for higher frequencies (217 to 545 GHz), and when increasing the sky fraction f{sky} used to fit the dipole.
-The increase of the amplitude errors with frequency follows a typical galactic dust SED.
+The increase of the amplitude errors with frequency follows a typical Galactic dust SED.
 Such variations were expected from previous work on the COBE-DIRBE data (Lagache et al. 1998).
-HFI-Legacy shows that this is mostly cured by introducing, in the model, large scale variations of the dust SED.
+HFI-Legacy shows that this problem is mostly solved by introducing large-scale variations of the dust SED in the model.
 This result is obtained using the stability of the solar dipole direction, taking the 100 GHz one as reference.
-The dipole direction (especially the longitude) drifts by 0.1° but the parameters for the 545 GHz still exhibits large shift in amplitude and direction.
+The dipole direction (especially the longitude) drifts by 0.1° but the parameters for the 545 GHz still exhibit large shift in amplitude and direction.